Finding things and ordering things - these are the two most common operations in programming.

-Linear search checks every element one by one until the target is found.
+Linear search checks every element one by one until it finds the target.
 It's the simplest search - no preprocessing needed, works on any data.

 | Linear Search | |